peterheard01/logic-room/_posts/5-javascript-test-doubles-you-should-know-about/2015-8-12-5-javascript-test-doubles-you-should-know-about.md

 ---

 In this blog we will have a look at 5 Test Doubles.
-In our [TDD E-book](https://app.mailerlite.com/webforms/landing/b3d9r0){:target="_blank"} (which you can get by signing up to our mailing list) I only cover 2 (the Stub and the Spy) since my personal experience is that when taking a state based approach to testing this is all that is needed.
+In our [TDD E-book](/tdd-simplified-in-5-steps/){:target="_blank"} I only cover 2 (the Stub and the Spy) since my personal experience is that when taking a state based approach to testing this is all that is needed.
 But it's good to know these 5 because most likely they will be dotted around code bases and being able to identify them is important.

 ## What is a Test Double?